awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 ## Configuring a stream as an event source<a name="services-kinesis-eventsourcemapping"></a>

 Create an event source mapping to tell Lambda to send records from your data stream to a Lambda function\.
 You can create multiple event source mappings to process the same data with multiple Lambda functions, or to process items from multiple data streams with a single function\.
+When processing items from multiple data streams, each batch will only contain records from a single shard/stream\.

 To configure your function to read from Kinesis in the Lambda console, create a **Kinesis** trigger\.